Steve Allen: Composer

-Allen's best-known song, "This Could Be the Start of Something", dates from 1954.
-Though it was never a hit, the song was recorded by numerous artists, including Count Basie, Tony Bennett, Bobby Darin, Ella Fitzgerald, Judy Garland, Aretha Franklin, Lionel Hampton, Claire Martin and Oscar Peterson.
-Allen used it as the theme song of The Tonight Show in 1956/57, and as the theme song to many of his later television projects.
+Allen's best-known song, "This Could Be the Start of Something (Big)", dates from 1954.
+Though it was never a hit, the song was recorded by numerous artists, including Count Basie, Tony Bennett, Bobby Darin, Ella Fitzgerald, Mark Murphy Judy Garland, Aretha Franklin, Lionel Hampton, Claire Martin, and Oscar Peterson.
+Allen used it as the theme song of The Tonight Show in 1956-57, and as the theme song to many of his later television projects.

 Allen wrote the lyrics for the standard "Theme from Picnic" from the film Picnic in 1955; the song was a No. 13 U.S. hit in a vocal version for The McGuire Sisters in 1956.
 The song, however, is chiefly remembered as an instrumental, often performed in a medley with "Moonglow," a popular song from 1933.
 Two instrumental versions charted in the U.S. top 5 in 1956, including a No. 1 hit version by Morris Stoloff.
 Because he did not write the music, Allen was not credited as a songwriter on the instrumental versions.

 In 1957, Jerry Vale had a minor hit (US #52) with the Allen composition "Pretend You Don't See Her".
 The song was later covered by Bobby Vee, who would also chart with it (US #97) in 1965, and Vale's recording would later be heard in the 1990 gangster film GoodFellas.

 "Gravy Waltz" was composed and originally performed by Ray Brown as an instrumental in the early 1960s.
 Allen later set words to it, and the collaboration won the 1964 Grammy Award for Best Original Jazz Composition.
 Issued as an instrumental single in 1963, it hit No. 64 on the US Billboard charts.
 Though the single version was credited to "Steve Allen With Donn Trenner And His Orchestra," Allen did not play on it.
 As well, though Allen was credited as co-songwriter for his lyrics, the hit single version was strictly an instrumental performance.

-Similarly, sometime in the 1950s, Allen set words to "South Rampart Street Parade," a 1938 instrumental hit for Bob Crosby, written by Bob Haggart and Ray Bauduc.
-Though the song still is best known as an instrumental, Allen's later lyrics occasionally are performed.